 Check out the details of this year’s MassKara Festival.

 The total travel time is around 9 hours but it could be lesser especially when it’s a night trip because of the absence of heavy traffic.
 The Ceres bus for via Escalante is of an older unit than the ones being used for via Don Salvador so don’t expect it to have a restroom inside.

 CEBU TO BACOLOD TRAVEL GUIDE

-You can find the full list of schedules here.
-Look for the schedule that says via Escalante.
-It is good to note that there are trips every day, however, be sure to be at the Cebu North Bus Terminal at least 2 hours before your planned time of departure as the bus can leave earlier than expected.
+Check out the Ceres bus schedule and fare above to know which time you wish to travel.
+There are trips every day, however, be sure to be at the Cebu North Bus Terminal at least 2 hours before your planned time of departure as the bus can leave earlier than expected.

 Getting to the Cebu North Bus Terminal

 If you’re from Cebu, you are probably already familiar where the terminal is.
 From Colon, you can take a taxi cab or just ride a 01K jeepney which will take you all the way to the North Bus Terminal.
 Because of the distance from Colon, jeepney fare is ₱9.00 as of posting time.
 If you are coming from Mactan Airport, then I also made a separate guide for that.